uri-ncipher/NetDepMultiCluster/README.md

 * `first.direct.R` and `first.uv.R` These files generate the two transmission processes while fixing the total number of nodes to n = 500.
 The simulation result is presented in the main manuscript.

-* `second.direct.R` and `second.uv.R` These files generate the two transmission process while increasing the number of clusters with a fixed cluster size to 100 for each cluster.
+* `second.direct.R` and `second.uv.R` These files generate the two transmission processes while increasing the number of clusters with a fixed cluster size to 100 for each cluster.
 The simulation result is presented in the Appendix

 * `Summary_results.R` This file calculates the correlation coefficients, distance correlations, standard beta coefficients, the p-values for the linear test and the distance correlation t-test and the rejection rates for the two test statistics.
-This file can be used to reproduce the Table 1 in the main manuscript and Table A1 in the Supporting information.
+This file can be used to reproduce Table 1 in the main manuscript and Table A1 in the Supporting information.

-* `plot.R` This files is used generate the figures presented in the manuscript and in the Appendix.
-This script can be used to reproduce the Figure 1-5 in the manuscript and Figure A1-A7 in the Appendix.
+* `plot.R` This file is used to generate the figures presented in the manuscript and in the Appendix.
+This script can be used to reproduce Figures 1-5 in the manuscript and Figures A1-A7 in the Appendix.
 To reproduce these figures, one should first run the `Summary_results.R`.